SassanTheDev/SassanTheDev.github.io/_pages/main.md

 ---
 Hello and thanks for visiting my portfolio!

-I'm a **technical and system designer**.
+I'm a **system and technical designer**.
 My goal is to create engaging player experiences through meaningful mechanics.
 I believe in **elegant** design that achieves depth without unnecessary complexity.

 Here's some of my work: